 The James R. Hoffa Memorial Scholarship Fund is an independent organization established and registered as a tax-exempt entity under Section 501(c)(3) of the Internal Revenue Code.
 The Fund is established solely to provide scholarships to the child or dependent of a member of the International Brotherhood of Teamsters, and contributions to the Fund are deductible as charitable contributions to the extent permitted by law.
 In 2016 the Fund awarded $1,200,000 in scholarships.

-In 2016, the James R. Hoffa Memorial Scholarship Fund distributed $1.2 million in scholarship awards to the sons and daughters of Teamsters in the U.S. and Canada.
-This year, 2017, the Fund is committed to distributing $1.4 million, an increase of $200,000.
+In 2017, the James R. Hoffa Memorial Scholarship Fund distributed $1.4 million in scholarship awards to the sons and daughters of Teamsters in the U.S. and Canada.
 We appreciate the support of our local unions and joint councils who have kept this scholarship the strongest in the labor movement.